-Before a learner has fulfilled the the Grade Conditions specified above and the activity is still inaccessible to them, you can choose whether to show the activity grayed-out on the course page with the grade conditions listed (restriction information) or to hide the activity from learner view entirely.
+Before a students has fulfilled the Grade Conditions specified above and the activity is still inaccessible to them, you can choose whether to show the activity grayed-out on the course page with the grade conditions listed (restriction information) or to hide the activity from students view entirely.

 Step 7 Save or Cancel

 -Allows to save and go back to main Moodle page.

 - Allows to save and display new page/activity.